Apsd1109/apsd1109.github.io/_blogs/2024-xx-xx-when-the-church-surrenders.md

 > And calling to him a child, he put him in the midst of them and said, "Truly, I say to you, unless you turn and become like children, you will never enter the kingdom of heaven.
 Whoever humbles himself like this child is the greatest in the kingdom of heaven.
 Whoever receives one such child in my name receives me, but whoever causes one of these little ones who believe in me to sin, it would be better for him to have a great millstone fastened around his neck and to be drowned in the depth of the sea."
 (Matthew 18:2–6, ESV)

-Given this, I hope that not too many millstones have been fastened during the pandemic.
+I hope that not too many millstones have been fastened during the pandemic.
 While I don't know how every single church faired during that time, I think it's safe to say that most elders would be found wanting, given the decline of most churches' spiritual health.
 To have been an elder during the pandemic was not an easy thing, that's for sure.

 ## The Fickle Hearts of Men